17:00 (BST); Friday 6th October; Boris Paichadze Dinamo Tbilisi Arena (Tbilisi); Sky Sports main event

 Georgia 1-1 Austria

 Georgia picked up a surprising point against Austria that will serve as a warning for Wales.
 An early goal from Valerian Gvilia made Georgia’s trip to Austria far more than anyone thought it would.
-While Louis Schaub was able to get Austria level before they half they couldn’t find a winner.
+While Louis Schaub managed to get Austria level before they half they couldn’t find a winner.

 Wales 2-0 Moldova